Home » Money Management » Tax Saving Tips

 Tax Exemptions for Higher Education Costs

 If you are currently pursuing higher education (i.e. college) or are paying for your children’s higher education expenses, you qualify for this great tax break.
-The American Opportunity Tax Credit enables parents to take some tax savings on the out-of pocket expenses that they pay for their own or their children’s college education.
+The American Opportunity Tax Credit enables parents to take some tax savings on the out-of-pocket expenses that they pay for their own or their children’s college education.

 Tax Deductions (Exemptions) vs. Tax Credits

 If given a choice between a tax exemption or a tax credit always look for credits first.
-A credit goes straight toward paying your tax and can result in a refund even if you didn’t pay in any tax.
+A credit goes straight toward paying your tax and can result in a refund even if you didn’t pay any tax.
 Deductions reduce your income.
 So if you are in the 20% tax bracket a $100 deduction will save you $20 in taxes while a $100 credit will save you $100 in taxes.
 One good way to ensure that you are getting all the credits and deductions you are entitled to is to use a good tax software program.
-They generally have a built in questionnaire that will help you discover any deductions you might be missing.
+They generally have a built-in questionnaire that will help you discover any deductions you might be missing.

 Recommended by Amazon: